 School meal programs can play a role in modeling healthy eating and cultivating healthy food preferences that can stay with children into their later years.
 Nevertheless, just 37% of school meal programs cited an objective to prevent or mitigate overweight/obesity.
 This was most common in Europe/Central Asia/North America (at 57%) and Latin America/Caribbean (at 53%).
 Even though programs were hesitant to identify obesity prevention as an overall objective, many programs took at least some steps to prevent or mitigate overweight/obesity.
 For example, 73% of programs coupled the provision of food with nutrition education oriented toward teaching healthy eating, and 52% were paired with physical education to encourage exercise.
 School meal programs were very often paired with at least some complementary services or education programs to enhance the program's effectiveness and/or leverage on the program to extend its benefit beyond the provision of food.
-School gardens were paired with school gardens.
+School gardens were particularly common-especially in low- and lower middle-income countries, where 84% of programs were paired with school gardens.

-School meal programs have potential to cultivate healthy food preferences that can stay with children into their later years.
+School meal programs

+have potential to cultivate

+healthy food preferences

+that can stay with children

+into their later years.